mwbowers/mwbowers.github.io/examples/how-to-technique-logger.md

 ---
 title: Logic Program Logger
+description: Unlock the full potential of logging within your logic programs with this essential guide.
+Learn the methods and best practices for implementing effective logging strategies that can help in debugging, monitoring, and optimizing your applications.
+This resource is designed for developers looking to enhance their programming toolkit with robust logging techniques.
 ---

 Visual Studio has a sophisticated [Output Window](https://docs.microsoft.com/en-us/visualstudio/ide/reference/output-window?view=vs-2019) where lots of messages are displayed as the Application executes.